Alexisbiancotti/YPF-AnalisisEstadistico/README.md

 # YPF-AnalisisEstadistico
-Practice proyect that consist in a analisis and a posterior forecasting of YPF stock value
+Practice proyect that consist in an analysis and a posterior forecasting of YPF stock value